andim/paper_coincidences/README.md

 ## Installation requirements

-The code makes heavy use of [Pyrepseq](https://github.com/andim/pyrepseq), a python package for the analysis of immune repertoire sequencing data that we have released to accompany this paper.
+The software is written in Python, and was run on Python version 3.6.
+The code relies on [Pyrepseq](https://github.com/andim/pyrepseq) (version 1.0), a python package for the analysis of immune repertoire sequencing data that we have released to accompany this paper.
+Other packages used include:

-`pip install pyrepseq==1.0`

-Python 3.6+.

-A number of standard scientific python packages are needed for the statistical analyses and visualizations.
-An easy way to install many of these is to install a Python distribution such as [Anaconda](https://www.continuum.io/downloads).

 - [numpy](http://github.com/numpy/numpy/)
 - [scipy](https://github.com/scipy/scipy)